Flexible Pavement: Layers, Components, and Advantages

 • The initial (visible) function of flexible pavements is to provide a surface that is safe, smooth and durable enough for the traffic anticipated to be using it, over the design life.

-• The second key function is to distribute loads from the vehicle tyres onto a wider area underneath (subgrade – see later), so that the subgrade does not deform under repeated loading.
+• The second key function is to distribute loads from the vehicle tyres onto a wider area underneath (subgrade – see later) so that the subgrade does not deform under repeated loading.

 • Lastly, it is important to protect the lower pavement layers and subgrade from any of the weakening effects of water.

-Layers of a Flexible Pavement
+Layers of a flexible pavement

 The structure of flexible pavement is typically made up of the following layers: